-I think there is not one and only best practice.
+I think there is no one and only best practice.
 Every company projects all people as individuals.
-In the end, one insight on the successful Digital Transformation is that people matter the most.
+In the end, one insight into the successful Digital Transformation is that people matter the most.
 It is about the digital mindset and culture.

 And as Peter Drucker said once: “Culture eats strategy for breakfast”.
 My recommendation is to focus on the employees’ needs and concern.
 To understand what they worry about and to enable them to bring digital transformation from their hearts into their heads and hands.

 Which project would you like to do with an existing business or with a start-up?